Brigitte Gabriel and Gordon Chang - December 9th, Hour 3

 Well, they had a chemical weapons plant, and thankfully the Israelis took that out.

-Uh the fate of American hostages in in Assad's prisons, uh, like Austin Thais, as well as the remains of those who died in captivity, that would be a priority for, I'm sure it will become a priority for President Trump.
+The fate of American hostages in Assad's prisons like Austin Tice, as well as the remains of those who died in captivity, that would be a priority for, I'm sure will become a priority for President Trump.

-This was one of the mo uh better well, underreported stories.
+This was one of the better, well, underreported stories.

-The Israelis went in years ago, and they were able to fly below the radar of the Syrian air defenses, and they took out the nuclear sites and nobody knew it.
+The Israelis went in years ago and they were able to fly below the radar of the Syrian air defenses and they took out their nuclear sites and nobody knew it, just like they had done in Iraq.

-But you know, I'm sure there's gonna be people here in America, you know, the the US military has worked for more than a decade with local partners to dismantle the ISIS caliphate and prevent ISIS from coming back.
+You know, the U.S. military has worked for more than a decade with local partners to dismantle the ISIS Caliphate and prevent ISIS from coming back.

-So it is it's a little tenuous to say the least.
+So it's a little tenuous to say the least.

 Let's get your take on this.

-Uh, wouldn't want to see the reemergence of ISIS, although with Donald Trump in office, I would imagine that would be handled rather quickly.
+I wouldn't want to see the re-emergence of ISIS, although with Donald Trump in office, I would imagine that would be handled rather quickly.

 And here is why.

-Zulani uh Gilani, the head of the Hayat Tahir Sham, he is an Al-Qaeda terrorist.
+Julani Gilani, the head of the Hayat Tahir al-Sham, he is an al-Qaeda terrorist.

-He took over Al Qaeda in Iraq from Abu Musab el-Zarqawi, who established Al Qaeda in Iraq.
+He took over al-Qaeda in Iraq from Abu Mushab al-Zarqawi, who established al-Qaeda in Iraq.

-In two thousand and six, he was arrested by U.S. troops in Iraq and thrown in jail.
+In 2006, he was arrested by U.S. troops in Iraq and thrown in jail.

-That's where he met the head and founder of ISIS, Abu Bakr al-Bardadi.
+That's where he met the head and founder of ISIS, Abu Bakr al-Baghdadi.

-In 2011, Baghdadi sent Julani to Syria to start Jebhat al-Nusra.
+In 2011, Baghdadi sent Julani to Syria to start Jabhat al-Nusra.

 In 2012, it became such a great organization, a formidable front.

-In 2013, Al-Baghdadi cut ties with Al Qaeda and went to Syria to establish the Islamic State of Iraq and Al Shem, which means the Levant, which is uh which became known as ISIS.
+In 2013, Al-Baghdadi cut ties with Al-Qaeda and went to Syria to establish the Islamic State of Iraq and Al-Sham, which means the Levant, which became known as ISIS.

-ISIS wanted to absorb Zulani and Nusra front, but he resisted, declaring his allegiance to Al Qaeda.
+ISIS wanted to absorb Julani and Nusra front, but he resisted, declaring his allegiance to Al-Qaeda.

-His organization became Hayat Bahir Sham, which in Arabic it means the life of the liberation of Al-Sham.
+His organization became Hayat Tahir Sham, which in Arabic it means the life of the liberation of al-Sham.

-So he established within Syria a mini-state controlled by him and under Sharia Law, an Idlib, a city of about five million people.
+So he established within Syria a mini-state controlled by him and under Sharia law in Idlib, a city of about 5 million people.

 They ruled like a state.